occar421/react-portal-hint/readme.md

 # react-portal-hint

-This library is experimental phase.
+This library is in the demonstration phase.
 Everything is subject to change.

 Tooltip/Popover which exploits React Portals & ResizeObserver.
 Parallel fading is enabled.
 [Demo](https://react-portal-hint-demo.netlify.com/)